Danielle Daidone

 ABOUT ME

 My research focuses on second language phonology, with a particular emphasis on perception and lexical representations.
-I also work on input in the foreign language classroom, as well as variation in L1 and L2 Spanish.
-When I'm not analyzing speech, you can find me dancing salsa (preferably on 2!) or escaping reality with a good book.
+I also work on input in the language classroom, as well as variation in L1 and L2 Spanish.
+When I'm not analyzing speech, you can find me dancing or escaping reality with a good book.

 Download my CV